magnafilix/BTCUSDT-price-synchronizer/README.md

 ### Running the migrations

-Once we have the migration added to the `migrations` array (above step), we can run the below command to execute it.
+When running the application for first time or once we have the migration added to the `migrations` array (above step):

 ```bash
 $ npm run migration:run